Benthic zone: Oceans

 The benthic region of the ocean begins at the shore line (intertidal or littoral zone) and extends downward along the surface of the continental shelf out to sea.
 Thus, the region incorporates a great variety of physical conditions differing in: depth, light penetration and pressure.
+Depending on the water-body, the benthic zone may include areas that are only a few inches below the surface.

 The continental shelf is a gently sloping benthic region that extends away from the land mass.
 At the continental shelf edge, usually about 200 m deep, the gradient greatly increases and is known as the continental slope.
 The continental slope drops down to the deep sea floor.
 The deep-sea floor is called the abyssal plain and is usually about 4000 m deep.
 The ocean floor is not all flat but has submarine ridges and deep ocean trenches known as the hadal zone.
 For comparison, the pelagic zone is the descriptive term for the ecological region above the benthos, including the water column up to the surface.
-Depending on the water-body, the benthic zone may include areas that are only a few inches below water, such as a stream or shallow pond; at the other end of the spectrum, benthos of the deep ocean includes the bottom levels of the oceanic abyssal zone.
+At the other end of the spectrum, benthos of the deep ocean includes the bottom levels of the oceanic abyssal zone.

 For information on animals that live in the deeper areas of the oceans see aphotic zone.
-Generally, these include life forms that tolerate cool temperatures and low oxygen levels, but this depends on the depth of the water.
+Generally, these include life forms that tolerate cool temperatures and low oxygen levels, depending on the depth of the water.